-The standard classes in the system are organized in packages.
+The standard classes in the system are organized into packages.
 For example, Java provides a class Date that can be used to work with dates in our classes.
 It is defined in the package java.util.
-In order to specify to the Java compiler that we are interested in the use of this class, we have to use the import statement:
+In order to specify to the Java compiler that we are interested in the use of this class, we have to use the keyword import in a statement as follows: